sevenHsu/ResNet-TensorFlow/README.md

 # environment
 - python3+
 - tensorflow1.1+
-- you need to install require third packages for this project with
+- you need to install third packages required in this project with
    ```python
    pip/pip3/conda install -r requirements.txt
    ```